parisni/mimic-omop-guidelines/02-method.md

 	-[TODO APA] microbiology era table
 	- design specific table for: labs, microbiology, to split measurement table into smaller pieces.
 - [TODO NPA] derived data pipelines: methods based on uima.
+The note_nlp table allows to store NLP results derived from plain text notes.
+In order to evaluate this table we provided 3 pipelines based on apache UIMA [cite]
+The first pipeline "section extractor" splits the notes into sections in order to help analysts to choose or avoid some sections from their analysis.
+The sections patterns (such "Illness History") have been automatically extracted from texts from regular expressions, automatically filtered by keeping only one with frequency higher than 1 percent and manually filtered to exclude false positives with a total of 1200 sections.
+The resulting sections patterns candidate have been then manually regrouped into similar 400 groups.
+The second pipeline "tokenizer pipeline" pre-splits sections into sentences and tokens.
+This allows analysts to simply get the tokens by splitting them by space character.
+The third pipeline "n2c2 mi" extracts information about myocardial infarction.
+It states if is negated, from a family member, and tries to date that fact.
+The overall performance of the method has resulted into a 0.97 recall and 0.60 precision measured during the n2c2 challenge [cite]